Shinchai/Water_Spirit/README.md

 # Water_Spirit
-Hero suggestion for Water spirit
+Water spirit.

+ToAdd: Individual scripts for each ability.